pypa/packaging.python.org/source/install_requirements_linux.rst

      http://developers.redhat.com/products/softwarecollections/overview/
    * For CentOS, see here: https://www.softwarecollections.org/en/

-   Although this has promise to be the preferred method in the future, as it is, you can't count on finding a collection that has recent versions.
+   Be aware that collections may not contain the most recent versions.

 2. You can install pip from the `EPEL repository
    <https://fedoraproject.org/wiki/EPEL>`_.
 Enable EPEL using `these